funkelab/quac/docs/source/tutorials.md

 So you've decided to use QuAC...

 Great!
-In this how-to we'll go through the process of setting up QuAC for your images.
+In this how-to we'll describe the full QuAC pipeline, from installation to visualizing results.
-We built QuAC with biological images in mind, so those will be our analogies here.
-However, you're very welcome to use QuAC with any kind of image data!
-If you're interested in using it with non-image data, please [contact us](mailto:adjavond%40hhmi.org?subject=QuAC%20Help).

 ## Setup